suzuki-shunsuke/lock-action/CONTRIBUTING.md

 We manage Node.js packages using npm, not [yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.io/).

-## `dist` directories aren't committed
+## `dist` directory isn't committed in the main branch and feature branches

-We don't manage transpiled JavaScript files in the main branch and feature branches anymore.
+We don't manage transpiled JavaScript files in the main branch and feature branches.
+`dist` directory is added in `pr/<pr number>` and releases automatically by CI.
+You don't have to build TypeScript and commit JavaScript.

 ## Test JavaScript Actions